 What are Whole Body Vibration Benefits?

-Other possible Whole Body Vibration benefits include a faster metabolic rate, and an increased sense of calm.
-This is due to a reduction in cortisol (the stress hormone).
-Additional advantages include a higher HGH level, better lymphatic flow, and an increase in bone density.
+Other possible Whole Body Vibration benefits include a faster metabolic rate and an increased sense of calm due to a reduction in cortisol (the stress hormone) that workouts deliver.

-Other Whole Body Vibration benefits attributed to the therapy include that it can reduce cellulite and stimulate the production of collagen, for smoother and more youthful skin.
+Other Whole Body Vibration benefits attributed to the therapy include cellulite reduction and increased collagen production for smoother and more youthful skin.

 Does WBV Therapy Really Work?

-Medical professionals have widely acknowledged that Whole Body Vibration Therapy does indeed have merit, with it being able to increase bone density to a level considerably beyond that traditional exercise can deliver.
-Healthcare professionals also tend to be in agreement that it is effective for improving circulation and stimulating the muscles.
+Medical professionals have widely acknowledged that Whole Body Vibration Therapy does indeed have merit.
+Some have stated that it can increase bone density considerably beyond what traditional exercise can deliver.

-With few studies undertaken, some are skeptical about WBV’s ability to promote weight loss and reduce cellulite.
-On the other hand, there are many fans of the machine who claim to have steadily lost weight and eliminated or greatly reduced their cellulite since regularly engaging in vibration exercise.
+On the other hand, many fans of the machine claim to have steadily lost weight and eliminated or significantly reduced their cellulite since regularly engaging in vibration exercises.

 Final Thoughts on Whole Body Vibration Therapy